martinbuberl/awscommunitynordics/docs/communityday-fin2023.md

 ---
 layout: default
-title:  "AWS Community Day Nordics in Stockholm 2020"
+title:  "AWS Community Day Nordics in Helsinki 2023"
 description: "The AWS Community Day is a free full day event for AWS users organized by the Nordic AWS community.
-In 2020 the event is held in Stockholm."
+In 2023 the event is held in Helsinki."
 navigation: "communityday"
 permalink: /communityday/
 image: "og-communityday.png"